rivy/coveralls-perl/README.md

 ## another CI

-1\.
-Get repo\_token from your project page in coveralls.
+1. Get the "REPO TOKEN" from your project settings page in coveralls.

+2. Add "REPO TOKEN" value to the CI by either:

+    1. Set the environment variable "repo_token", "COVERALLS_REPO_TOKEN", or "COVERALLS_TOKEN" to the value of "REPO TOKEN"; or

-2\.
-Write .coveralls.yml (don't add this to public repo)
+    2. Add `repo_token: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx` to .coveralls.yml (don't add this to public repo); * deprecated

-    repo_token: xxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

-3\.
-Run CI.
+3. Run CI.

 # DESCRIPTION